 Swiss courts have a long tradition of actively facilitating and promoting settlements.
 The Federal Patent Court is faithful to this tradition.
 The procedural step that serves this purpose is the preparatory or settlement hearing, to which the parties are typically summoned after the first exchange of submissions.
-At the preparatory hearing, a court delegation typically consisting of a legal and a technical judge provide their preliminary opinions on how they would decide the case in light of the submissions and evidence produced so far.
-Because at this stage the fact-finding has not been concluded and only the opinions of two out of three to five judges that would render a final judgment are given, this preliminary assessment does not prejudice the final outcome of the case.
-In order to reinforce the preliminary nature of their opinions, the opinions are only provided orally, and the parties are prohibited from referring to them in their subsequent submissions and pleadings.
-The preliminary opinions of the judges serve as starting point for subsequent settlement discussions with the involvement of the court delegation.
-Historically, the majority of patent disputes was settled at this stage.
-In recent years, this percentage has decreased dramatically.
+At the preparatory hearing, a court delegation typically comprising a legal and a technical judge provide their preliminary opinions on how they would decide the case in light of the submissions and evidence produced so far.
+Because at this stage the fact-finding has not been concluded and only the opinions of two out of three or five judges that will render a final judgment are given, this preliminary assessment does not prejudice the final outcome of the case.

-Under Swiss law, the owner of a patent as well as any person who holds an exclusive licence under the respective patent is entitled to bring an infringement action, irrespective of whether the licence is registered in the patent register.
+Under Swiss law, the owner of a patent, as well as any person who holds an exclusive licence under the respective patent, is entitled to bring an infringement action, irrespective of whether the licence is registered in the patent register.12

 The following table provides an overview of the steps and the timing of a typical infringement action before the Federal Patent Court.